 Full disclosure: Thanks to MEL Science for providing us a free kit for us to review!

 With MEL Science’s hands-on experiments, you can start your child’s scientific journey at age 5.
-With an emphasis on chemistry or physics, these subscription sets provide your children with the chance to create tin hedgehogs, hot ice, copper coral, tin dendrite, martian rust and galaxy in a bottle, just to name a few!
+With an emphasis on chemistry, physics, or even math, these subscription sets provide your children with the chance to create tin hedgehogs, hot ice, copper coral, tin dendrite, martian rust and galaxy in a bottle, just to name a few!

 While your children are going to be learning scientific principles, they will also be wildly entertained.
 With hundreds of experiments within their 24 chemistry sets, you can choose the experiments that pique your kids’ interests!

 Each month, you receive a box filled with 1-3 hands-on experiments (with enough chemical reagents for at least 2 attempts), featuring visual step-by-step instructions, VR lessons, and access to the MEL Chemistry App.
 And for your very first experiment, you will learn the chemistry of monsters through a carbon snake and foam eruption!

 MEL Chemistry vs MEL Chemistry Lite sets

 The key difference between MEL’s Chemistry and the Chemistry Lite box is the Starter Kit.
 More specifically, the regular Chemistry box comes with a free VR headset in the first box and other helpful starter kit items, but the Chemistry Lite box does not.